Organics Recycling in Paramount!

-Residents across California will soon see changes to the way organic waste, such as food scraps and yard trimmings, is disposed of and recycled.
-SB1383, a statewide effort to reduce emissions of short-lived climate pollutants, will require all California cities, including Paramount, to reduce organic material waste and rescue surplus food sources from commercial establishments to feed Californians facing food insecurity (instead of letting them go to waste).
+Residents across California are already seeing changes in how organic waste, such as food scraps and yard trimmings, is disposed of and recycled.
+SB 1383, a statewide effort to reduce emissions of short-lived climate pollutants, requires all California cities, including Paramount, to reduce organic material waste and rescue surplus food from commercial establishments to feed Californians facing food insecurity rather than letting it go to waste.

-This means there will be some changes in how we ask our residents to sort their organic waste, and in how our City’s waste hauler, Athens Services, collects and processes organic materials.
-During this period of transition, we appreciate our community’s cooperation and dedication to our City’s goal of creating a more sustainable future for generations to come.
+These changes affect how residents sort their organic waste and how our City’s waste hauler, Athens Services, collects and processes these materials.
+We appreciate our community’s cooperation and commitment to helping Paramount achieve a more sustainable future for generations to come.

 What does this mean for you?